jolicode/elastically/README.md

 - Analysis is separated from mappings;
 - 100% compatibility with [ruflin/elastica](https://github.com/ruflin/Elastica);
 - Designed for Elasticsearch 7+ (no types), compatible with both ES 6 and ES 7;
+- Symfony Messenger Handler support (with or without spool);
 - Symfony HttpClient compatible transport;
 - Extra commands to monitor, update mapping, reindex...
 Commonly implemented tasks.